volpatto/pyChE/README.md

 pySCe
 =====

-The purpose of this repo is store all code stuff and some resolutions of pyChE.
+The purpose of this repo is store all code stuff and some resolutions of pySCe.
 Unfortunately, the stuff that will be storaged here will only be avaliable in portuguese.

-The idea here is give support to pyChE's audience.
+The idea here is give support to pySCe's audience.

-pyChE can be accessed in http://pythoneq.blogspot.com.br/
+pySCe can be accessed in http://pythoneq.blogspot.com.br/

 About the material and use
 =====